-- Details on liability insurance and workman’s compensation
+- Liability insurance and workman’s compensation details

-- Start date and estimated completion date
+- Start date and estimated time of completion

 Quality roof replacement & repair in Edmonds, Seattle, Lynnwood,